wareya/gammakit/readme.txt

 - make keys() iterate over dict keys in insertion order
 - make sure format_val does the same as the above
 - make compile_ast() verify that the ast has a coherent "type" (parent, text, operator)
+- some way to add/remove elements of arrays/dicts/sets WITHOUT copying and overwriting them
 - forbid if-else inside an if condition's block with no enclosing braces
 - make parser provide named tokens in parse errors, not just literal tokens